 1962: The Beatles made their television debut in Manchester on the local Granada Television program “People and Places,” which broadcast the show live in the north and north-west of England.
 The group performed two songs: “Some Other Guy” and their new single “Love Me Do.”

-1962: “Big Girls Don’t Cry” by The Four Seasons entered the Billboard Hot 100, on its way to becoming the group’s second #1 record.
+1962: “Big Girls Don’t Cry” by The Four Seasons entered the Billboard Hot 100 on its way to becoming the group’s second #1 single.

 1963: At EMI’s studios in London, the Beatles recorded a Christmas message for their fans, as well as a cover of the Smokey Robin song “You Really Got a Hold On Me.”
 The group spent most of the day recording their fifth UK single, “I Want to Hold Your Hand,” and its B-side, “This Boy.”
 The A-side later became the Beatles’ first American #1 after it entered Billboard Hot 100 in January of 1964, starting the British invasion of the American music industry.
 It has since become the Beatles’ second best selling single ever.